-While we’ve praised coconut oil over and over again, let’s not forget about its equally amazing sibling: coconut milk.
-We often throw it into smoothies, curry or soups, but did you know it has a slew of beauty benefits too?
+While we’ve praised coconut oil over and over again, let’s not forget about its equally impressive sibling: coconut milk.
+We often throw it into smoothies, curry, or soups, but did you know it has a slew of beauty benefits too?

 11 Beauty Uses for Coconut Milk

-One of the beauty uses of coconut milk is to help nourish and hydrate hair, while also promoting growth.
+One of the beauty uses of coconut milk is to help nourish and hydrate hair while also promoting growth.

-Coconut milk not only detangles unruly hair, but it boosts moisture from scalp to end.
+Coconut milk not only detangles unruly hair, but it also boosts moisture from scalp to end.
 Combined with a protein-packed egg, this mask will retain shine while conditioning hair.

-Prepare your skin for tanning with this tropical scented scrub, made with coconut milk, ground rice and ginger.
+Prepare your skin for tanning with this tropical scented scrub made with coconut milk, ground rice, and ginger.